HirenKodwani/AI-ML-Tasks-DS-and-Model-Training/Task 5/README-Task5.md

 - **Stratified sampling** for reliable evaluation
 - **Bootstrap estimation** for uncertainty quantification

-## ⚠️ Important Notes

-### Data Privacy
-- Dataset contains synthetic/anonymized medical records
-- No patient identifiers included
-- Suitable for educational and research purposes

-### Clinical Disclaimer
-- Model results are for educational demonstration only
-- Not intended for actual medical diagnosis
-- Requires clinical validation before medical use
-- Should complement, not replace, professional medical judgment

-### Technical Limitations
-- Results specific to this dataset and preprocessing
-- May not generalize to other populations
-- Requires regular retraining with new data
-- Performance may vary with different feature sets

-## 📚 References and Further Reading

 ### Key Papers
 - Breiman, L. (2001).
 Random Forests.
 Machine Learning, 45(1), 5-32.